 - 1. Amount of Work.
 The student must complete 125 hours of work. - 2.
 Grade of Work.
-The students must obtain a total of 125 honor points; in other words, an average of C. To obtain faculty recommendation for admission to a recognized law school he must in the years of his residence at Calvin College have earned at least twice as many honor points as the number of hours of credit; in other words, he must have earned a "B" average. - 3.
-Prescribed Work.
-Of the 125 hours required, certain hours are prescribed; as follows:
+The student must obtain a total of 125 honor points; in other words, must obtain an average grade of C.

+However, for admission to some law schools an average grade equivalent to two honor points per semester hour of credit is required.